KIDS - SCOLIOSIS

-Even though the spinal deformity can look significant, most kids with scoliosis have few symptoms.
+Even though the spine deformity can look significant in scoliosis, most kids have few symptoms.

+Most middle schools and many pediatricians also screen kids for scoliosis.
 Scoliosis is screened for by having kids bend forward to touch their toes (called the Adam's Test).
-This accentuates any curve because the ribs are more prominent from the rotational deformity of scoliosis.
-While the child is leaning forward a measuring guide is placed on the back, and measurements over 7° is referred to see an orthopedic doctor (this 7° corresponds to about 20° curve), although many kids get referred to an orthopedic doctor for any signs of asymmetry of the back with the Adam's Test, regardless of the exact measurement.
+This accentuates a scoliosis curve because the ribs on one side are more prominent from the rotational component of scoliosis.
+While the child is leaning forward a measuring guide is placed on their back, and measurements over 7° are referred to an orthopedic doctor (this 7° corresponds to about 20° curve).

-Doctors and nurses also look for signs of shoulder asymmetry (one is higher than the other); the appearance of a prominent hip (looks like one hip is sticking out to the side); and the head is not centered over the lower back (called a trunk shift).
+Doctors and nurses also look for signs of shoulder asymmetry (one shoulder rests higher than the other); the appearance of a prominent hip (looks like one hip is sticking out to the side); and the head is not centered over the lower back (called a trunk shift).

 Neurologic issues like numbness or weakness in the arms or legs is also incredibly rare.
 If someone complains of numbness/tingling in their legs, doctors typically get an MRI to look for neurologic disorders causing the spine curve, such as tumors, diastematomyelia, spina bifida, or a tethered spinal cord, syringomyleia.